 At the end of the academic year, all our Maths Scholars and Alumni who have attended our CPD events receive a CPD certificate.

-All Maths Teaching Scholars get two years free membership to Professional Bodies including:
+All Maths Teaching Scholars get two years free membership to the follwoing organisations::

 Scholars will receive a wide range of benefits such as magazines; free or discounted journals; discounted conferences and access to online resources.
 Scholars will be able to stay up to date with the latest developments in maths teaching and gain many ideas for the classroom.
 These memberships will also be of benefit when it comes to writing essays, and reading more widely on the subject of maths education.